-In 1930, following the abolition of the York Poor Law Union, the York Borough Council took over responsibility for the administration of poor relief in the city.
+In 1930, following the abolition of the York Poor Law Union, the York Corporation took over responsibility for the administration of poor relief in the city.
 This included the children's homes previously run by the union, which now came under the management of the council's new Public Assistance Committee.

 The homes initially operated by the council are listed below.

 |Central Home, Haxby Road||26|

 |Infants' Home, The Elms, 160 Hull Road||35|

 By 1933, 44 East Mount Road had been closed and the Central Home relocated to the former York Girls' Industrial School premises at 84 Lowther Street, known as St Hilda's.
 The superintendent in 1935 was Miss A.M.
 Ham.
 In 1936, it was described as a Receiving Home, with Mrs Jessie James as superintendent.
 It was referred to as the Central Home in 1942, with Mrs James still in charge.
 By 1945, Mrs L.K.
 Baldwin had become superintendent, succeeded in 1947 by Miss A. McGuire.

 By 1940, 68 Wigginton Road had been replaced by a home at 4 Feversham Crescent.
 The Elms was closed at around the same time but re-opened in around 1946.
 In 1945, a new home was opened at 46 Burton Stone Lane but had closed within a year or two.

 Following the passing of the 1948 Children Act, councils were required to provide care services for all needy children in their area, especially those who lacked a normal family home.
 In common with other local authorities, the council established a new Children's Committee, whose responsibilities had previously been spread across separate Health, Education and Social Welfare Committees.
 Under the new regime, residential care was seen as the least desirable option for children in care, but when it was employed, the recommended size of home was eight children, or twelve at most.
 The council's children's accommodation in 1949 comprised: